On S-Finite Measures and Kernels: S-Finite Kernels Between Quasi-Borel Spaces

 and the measurable space structure $\Sigma_X$ on a qbs $X$ is defined as

-That is, $\Sigma_X$ is the final $\sigma$-algebra w.r.t. the random elements $M_X$ (i.e. the largest $\sigma$-algebra such that the random elements are measurable functions). \end{theorem}
+That is, $\Sigma_X$ is the final $\sigma$-algebra w.r.t.\ the random elements $M_X$ (i.e.\ the largest $\sigma$-algebra such that the random elements are measurable functions). \end{theorem}

-While qbs-morphisms play the role of measurable functions, we can also introduce an equivalent of s-finite kernel for qbses.
-These turn out to arise as the Kleisli morphisms for a commutative monad $T$, in fact.
-The idea is to use the randomisation lemma as a definition. \begin{definition}[(Randomisable) S-finite Measure \citep{ScibiorKVSYCOMHG18}] For a qbs $X$, we can define an \emph{(randomisable) s-finite measure} to be a triple $\langle \Omega, \mu, \alpha\rangle$ of a standard Borel space $\Omega$, an $\alpha\in \Qbs(\Omega, X)$ and an s-finite measure $\mu$ on $\Omega$.
+While qbs-morphisms play the role of measurable functions, we can also introduce an equivalent notion of s-finite kernel for qbses.
+In fact, these turn out to arise as the Kleisli morphisms for a commutative monad $T$.
+The idea is to use the randomisation lemma as a definition. \begin{definition}[(Randomisable) S-finite Measure \citep{ScibiorKVSYCOMHG18}] For a qbs $X$, we can define an \emph{(randomisable) s-finite measure} to be a triple $\langle \Omega, \mu, \alpha\rangle$ of a standard Borel space $\Omega$, a morphism $\alpha\in \Qbs(\Omega, X)$ and an s-finite measure $\mu$ on $\Omega$.
 We can define the integral of any qbs-morphism $f\in \Qbs(X,[0,\infty])$ w.r.t. $\langle\Omega,\mu, \alpha\rangle$: